kwkou/815/includes/tshootguide.md

 rendezvous address.
 The client does not have to know where the service resides, and the on-premises service does not need any inbound ports open on the firewall.
-However, depending on your network configuration, you may encounter problems when connecting to the Service Bus relay from behind a firewall or through a proxy server.
-[Hosting Behind a Firewall with the Service Bus] describes how to troubleshoot and resolve such connection issues.
+However, depending on your network configuration, you may encounter problems when connecting to the 服务总线 relay from behind a firewall or through a proxy server.
+[Hosting Behind a Firewall with the 服务总线] describes how to troubleshoot and resolve such connection issues.

-###Service Bus Queues and Topics
+###服务总线 Queues and Topics

-Service Bus queues and topics provide brokered messaging functionality-messages are pushed to the Service Bus queue or topic where they are reliably retained until the receiver is ready to consume them.
+服务总线 queues and topics provide brokered messaging functionality-messages are pushed to the 服务总线 queue or topic where they are reliably retained until the receiver is ready to consume them.
 Message senders and receivers do not have to be online at the same time; the messaging infrastructure reliably stores messages until the